 How often are each of the three programs offered?

 Please visit our registration page for information about our course schedule.
-We are happy to help you put together tentative schedules for completing the three courses.
+If you decide to enroll in our 3-Course Package, we are happy to help you put together tentative schedules for completing the three courses.

 How long does it take to complete each Six Sigma course?